Skip to content

 Transmit file to bank with channel encryption and acknowledgement Is the file transmitted via secure channel (SWIFT FIN, EBICS, SFTP with PGP, or bank-direct API) with delivery acknowledgement captured?
 Rules Engine

-Deterministic channel selection per bank + scheme contract; SWIFT FIN message hashing + signing under SWIFT Customer Security Programme (CSP) Customer Security Controls Framework v2026; EBICS T-version + H006 keys for German + EU corporate banking; SFTP + PGP for legacy bank channels; bank ACK / NAK captured into immutable audit log
+Channel selection is deterministic per the bank and scheme contract; SWIFT FIN messages are hashed and signed under the SWIFT Customer Security Programme (CSP) Customer Security Controls Framework v2026; EBICS uses T-version and H006 keys for German and EU corporate banking; legacy bank channels use SFTP with PGP; the bank ACK or NAK is captured into an immutable audit log

 Decision Record